-The award ceremony will be hosted at the Harvard Club here in NYC on 5/31/2017.
+The award ceremony was hosted at the Harvard Club here in NYC on 5/31/2017.

 PICCOLO: AN INTERN’S TALE